peterlaursen/abf/products/README.txt

 keyboard commands:

 Key - Description
-f - Move to the first section. l - Move to the last section. b - Move to the next section as defined by the Daisy book. v or c - Pause the daisy book x - Resume playback
+b - Move to the next section as defined by the Daisy book. v or c - Pause the daisy book x - Resume playback